Details Panel Customization in Unreal Engine

 }

-You can use the DetailBuilder in the interface to access the currently bound structure instance, allowing you to obtain data from the configuration and execute operations.
+You can use the DetailBuilder in the interface to obtain the structure instance bound to the current SettingView, allowing you to retrieve data from the configuration and perform operations.

-The above code obtains the Category of the property and creates a CustomRow element under RulesTable.
-In ValueContent(), you can directly write Slate code to create the custom controls.
-Since you can directly access the bound structure instance, the implementation in the controls can also directly call functions of the structure, allowing the Import button to import data from the DataTable into the configuration.
+The above code retrieves the property’s Category, creating a CustomRow element under RulesTable, and within ValueContent() you can directly write Slate code to create your custom control.
+Because you can directly access the bound structure instance, you can also directly call the structure’s functions in the control’s implementation, enabling the effect of clicking the Import button to import from the DataTable into the configuration.

-The previous section mentioned that you can create custom Slate controls in the property panel to achieve customized behaviors.
-However, some requirements need to modify the way properties are displayed in the panel.
-For example, in the requirement for property matching in ResScannerUE:
+In the previous section, we mentioned that we can create custom Slate controls in the property panel to achieve customized behavior.
+However, some requirements involve modifying the display of properties in the panel.
+For instance, in the property matching requirement for ResScannerUE:

-2. Based on the selected UClass type, list options for the properties, and dynamically create the value types of the selected properties to display in the panel.
+2. Based on the selected UClass type, list the selectable properties, and dynamically create the value types of the selected properties to display in the panel.

-I have already implemented this, and the effect is as follows:
+I have implemented this, and the effect is as follows:

-Here’s a description of the implementation.
-If it’s only about obtaining reflection data, it’s actually not difficult.
-However, displaying it in the property panel can be a bit more complex.
+Below is an introduction to the implementation.
+If it is merely about obtaining reflection data, it’s actually not difficult.
+However, displaying it on the property panel becomes more complex.

-2. Obtain FProperty to get the current property type.
+2. Get FProperty to obtain the current property type.

 3. Create different FProperty in the property panel.

-Since the property panel binds a UStruct and creates properties, my initial thought was to dynamically modify the UStruct.
-However, that’s not very reasonable because UStruct is fixed and does not allow for different types of elements in an array.
+As mentioned earlier, the property panel binds a USTRUCT and creates properties.
+My initial thought was to dynamically modify the UStruct, but I found that is not very reasonable since the UStruct is also fixed and cannot change the element types in an array.

-So, what other ways are there?
-After reviewing the engine code, I found that UE can also perform custom operations on certain types of properties in the property panel, primarily through the IPropertyTypeCustomization.
+So, what other methods are there?
+After reviewing the engine’s code, I discovered that UE can also perform custom operations in the property panel for certain types of properties.
+The core of this is IPropertyTypeCustomization.

-Its usage is similar to the IDetailCustomization interface, which also provides an interface for custom property panel controls, but the creation approach is slightly different:
+Its usage is similar to the IDetailCustomization interface, both providing an interface for custom property panel controls.
+However, there are slight differences in their creation forms:

-1. DetailCustomization must be specified when creating SettingView, while PropertyTypeCustomization does not require this.
+1. DetailCustomization needs to be specified when creating SettingView, while PropertyTypeCustomization does not require this.

-2. DetailCustomization only takes effect in the created SettingView, while PropertyTypeCustomization can apply to all places where that property is created.
+2. DetailCustomization only takes effect in its own created SettingView, while PropertyTypeCustomization can take effect wherever that property is created.

 PropertyTypeCustomization is more flexible.
-After completing the custom events, it can be correctly displayed in both SettingView and the structures created from DataTable.
+Once the custom event is completed, it can correctly display in both SettingView and the structure instance created from a DataTable.

 In ResScannerUE, I created a structure FPropertyMatchMapping to store property names and values: